Pomoranca/JetLoremIpsum/README.md

 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)

-This sample contains several screens: a welcome screen, where the user can enter their email, sign in screen and main screen showing how to use tab navigation with compose.
+This sample contains two screens: a `Sign in screen`, where the user can enter their email and `Main screen` showing how to use tab navigation with compose.

 ### Sign in/sign up